msbutler/cs205final.github.io/index.md

 # Model and Data
 ## Model
 We developed a custom semi-supervised CNN for image classification.
 The architecture used first consists of 3 convolutional layers with ReLU activation function, batch normalization and max-pooling.
 The first convolutional layer has a 25 by 25 kernel size and stride length of 10, which is intentionally made relatively larger than the following layers in order to capture broader trends and patterns of the original image.
+The number of channels increase from 3 (original RGB) to 16.
 The second and third convolutional layers have a 5 by 5 kernel size and stride length of 2.
+The second layer maintains the same number of channels while the third layer increases to 32 channels.
 All convolutional layers have a max-pooling kernel size of 2 by 2 and batch normalization is employed in each layer to tackle the issue of internal covariate shift when the distribution of each layer's inputs changes during training due to back-propagated parameter updates.
 Thereafter, the output of the third convolutional layer is flattened and passed to a fully connected layer with an intermediate output size of 64 before a ReLU activation function.
 Finally, the last layer is another fully connected layer with the final output size of 1 before a Sigmoid activation function, pushing the classification to be boolean corresponding to either a non-flooded or flooded image.
 This architecture is illustrated in **Figure 1** below.

 **Figure 1: CNN Architecture**
 ![](figs/fig1.png)